stevenchadburrow/AcolyteHandPICd32/README.md

 <b>Background</b>

-Originally inspired by The 8-Bit Guy's <a href="https://www.youtube.com/watch?v=ayh0qebfD2g">"Dream Computer"</a>, after some initial attempts, I eventually produced the original <a href="https://github.com/stevenchadburrow/AcolyteComputer">Acolyte Computer</a> using a W65C02 processor.
+Originally inspired by The 8-Bit Guy's <a href="https://www.youtube.com/watch?v=ayh0qebfD2g">"Dream Computer"</a>, and after some initial attempts (aka failures), I eventually produced the original <a href="https://github.com/stevenchadburrow/AcolyteComputer">Acolyte Computer</a> using a W65C02 processor.
 I had great help from <a href="https://wilsonminesco.com/">Garth Wilson</a> and the guys on the <a href="http://6502.org/">6502.org</a> Forum.

 From there, the project grew to the <a href="https://github.com/stevenchadburrow/NewAcolyte">New Acolyte</a> coupled with an XC9572XL CPLD, then the <a href="https://github.com/stevenchadburrow/Acolyte816">Acolyte '816</a> using a W65C816 processor but with a PIC16F886 microcontroller as a bootloader.
 Wanting to continue pursuing PIC microcontrollers, I created the original <a href="https://github.com/stevenchadburrow/AcolyteHandPICd">Acolyte Hand PIC'd</a> using the PIC18F47J13 microcontroller, then the <a href="https://github.com/stevenchadburrow/AcolyteHandPICd24">Acolyte Hand PIC'd 24</a> using the PIC24EP512GP204 microcontroller finally without a CPLD.